Gopi Chand Narang: Early life

-Narang was born in Dukki, a town in Balochistan, British Raj (now Pakistan).
+Narang was born in Dukki, a town in Balochistan, British India (now Pakistan).
 His father Dharam Chand Narang was a litterateur himself, and a scholar of Persian and Sanskrit, who inspired Gopi's interest in literature.

+In his Urdu book Urdu Zaban Aur Lisaniyat, Narang states: "Urdu is not my mother tongue.
+Saraiki was the language spoken in both my paternal and maternal relatives.
+Even after our migration to Delhi, my mother continued to speak Saraiki, a language renowned for its sweetness, softness, and mellifluous quality."

 Education

-Narang received a master's degree in Urdu from the University of Delhi, and a research fellowship from the Ministry of Education to complete his PhD in 1958.
+Narang received a master's degree in Urdu from Dilli College (now Zakir Husain College), University of Delhi, and a research fellowship from the Ministry of Education to complete his PhD in 1958.

 About his linguistic journey Narang has said: “My journey with Urdu is a journey of ishq.
 Urdu was not my mother tongue; my paternal and maternal families spoke Seraiki.
 But I never realised that Urdu is not my mother tongue”.

 Teaching career

 Narang taught Urdu literature at St. Stephen's College (1957–58) before joining Delhi University, where he became a reader in 1961.
 In 1963 and 1968 he was a visiting professor at the University of Wisconsin, also teaching at the University of Minnesota and the University of Oslo.
 Narang joined Jamia Millia Islamia University in New Delhi as a professor in 1974, rejoining the University of Delhi from 1986 to 1995.
 In 2005, the university named him a professor emeritus.

 Narang's first book (Karkhandari Dialect of Delhi Urdu) was published in 1961, a sociolinguistic analysis of a neglected dialect spoken by indigenous workers and artisans in Delhi.
 He has published over 60 books in Urdu, English, and Hindi.